QMatSuite/qmatsuite-toolchain/toolchains/wannier90/windows/README.md

    ```
 4. Follow the CI workflow steps in `.github/workflows/wannier90-windows-mingw.yml`

+## Patches

+A patch from the [MSYS2 MINGW-packages repository](https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-wannier90) is applied to fix executable suffix handling for Windows/MinGW builds.
+This patch is stored in `toolchains/wannier90/windows/patches/` and is automatically applied during the CI build process.

+The patch makes the executable suffix configurable via an `EXE_EXT` variable (defaults to `.x`), allowing flexibility in how executables are named on Windows.

+See `toolchains/wannier90/windows/patches/README.md` for details about the patch.

 ## Migration from Intel oneAPI

 This toolchain replaces the previous Intel oneAPI/ifort based Windows builds.
 The MinGW-w64 toolchain provides: